pushnews/wordpress-plugin/readme.txt

 4. No HTTPS website is required

 == Changelog ==
+= 1.4.0 =
+* Added send automatic push notification feature on new post publish

 = 1.3.0 =
 * Simplified tag installation so it only requires the App ID